alexandrebarachant/muse-lsl/README.md

 The code relies on [pygatt](https://github.com/peplin/pygatt) or [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist) for BLE communication and works differently on different operating systems.

 - Windows: On Windows 10, we recommend installing [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist) and using its GUI to find and start streaming from Muses.
 Alternatively, if you have a BLED112 dongle you can try Muse LSL's bgapi backend (i.e. `$ muselsl stream -b bgapi`).
-- Mac: __BLED112 dongle required__.
+- Mac: **BLED112 dongle required**.
 Use the bgapi backend (default option on Mac)
 - Linux: No dongle or separate install required.
-Use the pygatt backend (default option on Linux) and make sure to read
+Use the pygatt backend (default option on Linux) and make sure to read the [Common Issues](#linux)

 **Compatible with Python 2.7 and Python 3.x**

 **Only compatible with the 2016 model of the Muse headband**

-*Note: if you run into any issues, first check out out [Common Issues](#common-issues) and then the [Issues](https://github.com/alexandrebarachant/muse-lsl/issues) section of this repository*
+_Note: if you run into any issues, first check out out [Common Issues](#common-issues) and then the [Issues](https://github.com/alexandrebarachant/muse-lsl/issues) section of this repository_

 ## Getting Started